 - Other information for students and scholars can be found on the Internal Revenue Service website.

 - Your country may have a tax treaty with the United States that affects your tax obligations.
 If that is the case, you must attach a Form 8833 (PDF) to your return stating how the treaty affects you.

-- If you lived and/or worked in more than one US state during the calendar year you may have to file tax returns in all the states in which you lived or worked.
+- If you lived and/or worked in more than one US state during the calendar year you may have to file tax returns in all the states in which you lived or worked that have state income tax.
 You should check the state revenue website of the other state(s) where you lived and worked to figure out your tax filling obligations.
-You can find information on other states at the Federation of Tax Administrators website.
+You can find information on other states at the Federation of Tax Administrators

 NAFSA: Association of International Educators has prepared a brochure (PDF) that you may find helpful in understanding more about your obligations to file an income tax return with the Internal Revenue Service.
-It also contains some additional resources.
+This brochure has not been updated since 2011, but it contains some additional resources.